mattplant/SuiteTools/docs/index.md

 # SuiteTools Monorepo Documentation

-This is the **monorepo documentation** for the SuiteTools project which contains overarching guides and documentation that span multiple workspaces.
+This is the **monorepo documentation** SuiteTools, containing _suite-wide_ guides and cross-cutting patterns that apply across all workspaces.

 ## Monorepo Documentation

-- [Installation Guide](installation.md) - guide to install SuiteTools in your NetSuite account
+- [Installation Guide](installation.md) - setup and deployment to your NetSuite account
+- [Architecture Overview](architecture.md) - overview of the SuiteTools architecture, including design principles and patterns
 - [Customizing Guide](customizing.md) - guide to developing and deploying SuiteTools customizations
-- [VS Code](vscode.md) - guide to using VS Code with SuiteTools
+- [VS Code](vscode.md) - editor setup and recommended tasks
 - [License](LICENSE)

 ## Other Documentation